jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 * Manage multiple versions of code and code dependencies.
 * Update applications easily when underlying code is updated.
 * Discover multiple ways to solve the same puzzle.
-* Find other developers who are working on similar problems.
+* Find other developers who are working on similar problems and projects.

 These are just a few examples of ways developers use npm.
 If you'd like to add a bullet point, comment [here](https://github.com/npm/docs/issues/944).